Ahriana/DeemoRebirth/README.md

 - Speed up and simplify the song book animations for faster navigation
 - Disable stage backgrounds to increase performance
 - Bypass the game\'s VSync clock for unlimited FPS
+- Change the default difficulty level for song selection

 ## Installation